JacobDowns/tut_book/_build/features/gaussian_quadrature.md

 There is a clear drawback of the Gauss-Hermite quadrature rule.
 The number of sigma points grows exponentially with the state dimension!
 Hence, while the Gauss-Hermite rule is a useful for low dimensional problems, it is intractable for larger problems.

 ## The Unscented Transform as a Quadrature Rule
-The unscented transform, introduced in \cite{Julier1997}, is a highly efficient quadrature rule of degree $d=3$.
+The unscented transform, introduced in {% cite VanderMerwe2004 %}, is a highly efficient quadrature rule of degree $d=3$.
 There are several formulations of the unscented transform, but we'll look at a common version that uses set of $2n + 1$ sigma points.
 Here, the notation $\pmb{e_i}$ refers to the $i$-th column of the $n \times n$ identity matrix.
 Points are given by
 \begin{equation}
 \pmb{\chi_i} =
 \begin{cases}